 The Otto Gründler Book Prize, established by then WMU President Diether H. Haenicke, for an outstanding book in any field of medieval studies was first awarded at the International Congress on Medieval Studies in 1997, and the Medieval Institute continues to award the prize annually.

-Medieval Institute Publications, under Managing Editor Patricia Hollahan, who succeeded Thomas Seiler in that capacity in 2002, now publishes, co-publishes, and/or distributes book series, non-series volumes, journals—including Studies in Iconography and Medieval Prosopography—and materials produced by TEAMS, as well as selected titles originally published elsewhere.
+Patricia Hollahan succeeded Thomas Seiler as managing editor of Medieval Institute Publications in 2002 and served in that capacity until her retirement in 2013.
+MIP, with Simon Forde serving as Director and Mangaing Editor, now publishes, co-publishes, and/or distributes book series, journals—including Studies in Iconography and Medieval Prosopography—and materials produced by TEAMS, as well as selected titles originally published elsewhere.
 The current Director of the Medieval Institute is James M. Murray, who succeeded Szarmach in 2007.